wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#topapisbyalertcount">TopAPIsByAlertCount</a></td>
 <td>

-Returns top APIs by the alert count within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Returns top APIs ranked based on the alert count within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
 Optionally, you can configure the `topAPIsByAlertCountFilter` parameter to further filter the results.

 </td>